tech-learning-collective/tech-learning-collective.github.io/calendars/index.md

 For more information about {{ site.title }}&rsquo;s own upcoming free, by-donation, and low-cost events, refer to the [official Tech Learning Collective Events calendar]({% link events/index.md %}).
 If you run a technology education group and would like to be considered for inclusion on this page, [send us a note]({% link contact/index.md %}) and tell us about yourselves!
 Be certain to read through the [inclusion requirements](#inclusion-requirements) before you write us.

+{% include enable-javascript.html message="to search, sort, and paginate this table" %}

 {% comment %}
 This table is a DataTables table; its class names are defined by that library and should not be changed (too much).